 The AGLA office is responsible for:

-- providing legal advice to the Administrator on all aspects of the Administration’s business, and on the interpretation of the Treaty of Establishment and the United Kingdom’s Declaration regarding the Administration of the Sovereign Base Areas;
+- providing legal advice to the Administrator on all aspects of the Administration’s business.

 - drafting and publishing primary and secondary legislation;

 - conducting prosecutions for criminal offences under SBA law;

 - conducting civil litigation in the SBA Courts where the Administration is a party to the proceedings;

 The Office is made up of lawyers, translators and other members of staff who provide support services, including: